stevenf9883/frontend-migration-vuejs/README.md

 Vue version 2.6.12.
 3. __(OK)__ Use __Vue__ to perform API call in order to get movie data instead of loading local JSON file.
    * API Endpoint - https://hw-web-api.herokuapp.com/api/movie/list.php
-   Only this to call jQuery api, but I personally like to use __axios and vuex without jQuery API__, because vuex has a store like React-Redux
 4. __(OK)__ *(Optional)* Use __Vue__ to implement form validation.
 Make sure each textbox meet its requirement, otherwise show error message in __Red__ under it.
    * __Title in Chinese__ - *Required*.
 String length must between 1 to 50.
    * __Title in English__ - *Required*.
 String length must between 1 to 100 and cannot include the symbols `$`, `%`, `^`, `&`, `*`.